HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/ansermgw_dominiksaul/protocol.md

 ### Message format

-* Message will be delimited by a `\n` character and each message part will be separated by '|'
+* Message will be delimited by a `\n` character, each message part will be separated by '|' and the used encoding will be UTF-8
 * Message will start with a type, that can be:
   * WELCOME
   * COMPUTATION_REQUEST